Mad Science is looking for STEM Workshop Instructors to conduct engaging and interactive classroom instruction on various scientific topics.

 Completes other duties as assigned.

-A doctorate in marketing or a doctoral degree in a related field with 15 graduate credit hours in marketing is required.
+A Doctorate in project Management or a terminal degree (PhD, DBA, JD, Ed.D.) in a related area with 15 graduate credit hours in Project Management is required.

 Additional requirements driven by state licensing or accreditation considerations may apply.